 COPCAMS (COgnitive & Perceptive CAMeraS) is an ARTEMIS project funded under grant agreement No. 332913.
 The project started on April 1, 2013 and ended on September 30, 2016.
-The project consortium consists of 21 partners from seven European countries.
+The project consortium involved 22 partners from seven European countries.

-Vision systems analysing images from multiple cameras will become the norm in the future, be it in large-scale surveillance, advanced manufacturing or traffic monitoring.
-COPCAMS leverages recent advances in embedded computing platforms to develop large-scale, integrated vision systems.
-It aims to exploit new programmable accelerators, particularly many-cores, to power a new generation of greener, low-power smart cameras and gateways.
+Vision systems analysing images from multiple cameras are becoming the norm, be it in large scale surveillance, advanced manufacturing or traffic monitoring.
+COPCAMS leverages recent advances in embedded computing platforms to develop large scale, integrated Cognitive & Perceptive Video Systems (CPVS).
+It aims at exploiting new programmable accelerators, like manycores but also embedded Graphical Processing Units (GPUs), General Purpose computing on GPUs (GPGPUs), Digital Signal Processors (DSPs) and Field-Programmable Gate Arrays (FPGAs), to power a new generation of greener, low-power, smart cameras and gateways.

-This will be possible owing to a paradigm change: whereas previous generation of systems had simple cameras connected to powerful centralised computing servers through high-bandwidth networking, the COCPAMS vision is to push low-power, high-performance computing on the edge of the system and in the distributed aggregators.
-These “smart cameras” and “smart aggregators” will process video streams, extract significant semantic information and decide locally whether or not the streams’ content is of interest and is worth propagating.
-The decentralised, distributed decision-making will save both energy and bandwidth, while opening up opportunities for new distributed applications.
+COPCAMS contributed to a paradigm change: Whereas previous generation of systems had simple cameras connected to powerful centralised computing servers through high-bandwidth networking, the COPCAMS vision pushed low-power high-performance computing system on the edge of the system and in the distributed aggregators.
+These “smart cameras” and “smart aggregators” process video streams, extract meaningful semantic information and either decide locally whether or not the streams’ contents are of interest and are worth propagating, annotate compressed video stream with meta-information computed on higher resolution raw video streams, or uses information from other sensor – e.g. acoustic sensors, Radio Frequency Identification (RFID) sensors – to drive the camera towards actual action.
+Additionally, decentralised, distributed analyses or decision-making saves both energy and bandwidth while opening opportunities for new distributed applications.

-The impact of COPCAMS will cover the complete range of the value chain: academia and SMEs will have advanced many-core platforms, to test and optimise innovative vision, coding and cognitive algorithms.
-Platform providers will grow an ecosystem of users and will have the possibility to explore new market opportunities.
-System integrators will benefit from the powerful platforms being developed in COPCAMS and will be able to offer a new generation of vision-related products.
-And last, but not least, service providers will capitalise on the COPCAMS system, to provide value-added services to end users, way beyond what can be offered today.
+COPCAMS impact covered the complete range of the value chain: Academia and small and medium-sized enterprises (SMEs) have advanced embedded platforms to test and optimize innovative vision applications, coding and cognitive algorithms.
+Platform providers have a growing ecosystem and will have the possibility to explore new markets opportunities.
+System integrators will benefit from the powerful components and tools being developed in COPCAMS and will be able to offer a new generation of vision-related products.
+Finally, service providers can capitalize on the COPCAMS developments to provide value added services to end users, way beyond what can be offered today.

-Due to both algorithmic and computational complexity, embedded vision systems are nowadays conceived as special-purpose devices, dedicated to quite narrow application domains.
-The COPCAMS solution will represent a significant step towards wider adoption of distributed, flexible embedded vision systems.
-COPCAMS will provide key enabling technologies to build smart environments, with a first application to surveillance of environments and advanced manufacturing.
-COPCAMS many-core architecture and its flexible programming model will make the resulting solution more effective than today’s systems, that are based either on embedded processor and GPU or on FPGAs.
+COPCAMS facilitates the transition from the highly vertically structured embedded vision systems market toward a more horizontal market, thereby creating new opportunities to be addressed more easily by SMEs and start-ups.
+Previous lack of flexibility were due to both algorithmic and computational complexity, as embedded vision systems are conceived as special-purpose devices dedicated to narrow application domains.
+The COPCAMS solution represents a significant step towards wider adoption of distributed, flexible embedded vision systems.
+COPCAMS provides key enabling Technologies to build smart environments, with a first applications to surveillance of environments and advanced manufacturing.